-Other countries are starting to model their own data protection laws on the GDPR, such as Brazil’s new data protection law.
+Other countries are starting to model their own data protection laws on the GDPR, such as Brazil’s new data protection law, or China’s new Personal Information Protection Law (PIPL).
 Read more about the similarities and differences between the GDPR and Brazil’s approach in What is Brazil’s LGPD?
 Four Differences from the GDPR.

 Article 5 of sets out the key principles that apply to protecting and processing personal data.
 This article provides that personal information must be:

 Article 6 sets out in detail when the processing of personal data is permitted (the ‘lawfulness of processing’).
 It is permitted in a range of situations, including where: